raspberrypilearning/documenting-your-code/en/step_4.md

 If you look at the `card.py` program you will notice that there is no additional information in the code which describes how it works or how to use it.

-This is a small program so you could probably review the code and *reverse engineer* it to work out how the interface works and what each function does, but what if this program had a thousand lines of code?
+This is a small program so you could probably review the code and work out how the interface works and what each function does, but what if this program had a thousand lines of code?
 Or a million?
 Very quickly it wouldn't be possible to work it out and you would need some more information.

 Python allows you add information about your program into the code using [DocStrings](https://www.python.org/dev/peps/pep-0257/#what-is-a-docstring) and these are the basis for creating documentation for your code.